 Routing Mode. - Click the

-After following the steps above, it will take a few minutes for the updates to propagate throughout the Internet.Once fully configured, your Workload will be accessible, via the CDN, using the subdomain configured in the first step.
+After completing Steps One through Three, it will take a few minutes for the updates to propagate throughout the Internet.Once fully configured, your workload will be accessible via the CDN using the subdomain configured in Step One - Domain Set Up.

 Amazon CloudFront Configuration Steps